gsson/dependency-grapher/README.md

 * Add server functionality to perform and present analysis as part of a CI process.
 * Add more reference meta-data such that the type of reference (inheritance, field, local var, parameter) can be included.
 * Add support for writing the data into Neo4J to evaluate the differences
+* Add ability to merge data sets from existing data
+* Compare the structure of multiple versions

 Patches and ideas are welcome!